fysoul17/QuasarUnityTools/README.md

         EventHandler.AddObserver("OnPlayerAwaken", JoinBattle);
     }

-    // IMPORTANT: Must remove when destoried as the event is static. void OnDestroy()
+    // IMPORTANT: Must remove when destroyed as the event is static. void OnDestroy()
     {
         EventHandler.RemoveObserver("OnPlayerAwaken", JoinBattle);